catseye/SixtyPical/tests/SixtyPical Analysis.md

     | {
     |     cmp a, 4
     | }
     ?
-IllegalWriteError: c
+ForbiddenWriteError: c in main

     | routine main
     |   trashes z, c, n
     | {
     |     cmp a, 4
     | }
     ?
-UninitializedAccessError: a
+UnmeaningfulReadError: a in main

 ### and ###